ldthomas/apg-js/README.md

 ./dist/apg-lib-bundle.css
 ```

-The bundles can all be regenerated with:
+The bundles can all be regenerated with the scripts:

 ```
 npm run bundle-apg-conv-api